dsc-courses/dsc80-2023-fa/tech_support.md

 There has been a lot written about how to set up a Python environment, so we won't reinvent the wheel.
 This page will only be a summary; Google will be your main resource.
 But always feel free to come to a staff member's office hours if you have a question about setting up your environment, using Git, or similar — we're here to help.

 ---

-[This video](https://youtu.be/PPKXJqu2XmY) contains a walkthrough of many of the details on this page.
-It's not a substitute for reading this page, though.

-<center><iframe width="560" height="315" src="https://www.youtube.com/embed/PPKXJqu2XmY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>

-{: .note }
-The video above was recorded in Winter 2023, but it is still applicable for Fall 2023.
-To follow along with the video, all you need to do is change '2023-wi' to '2023-fa' in the video.

----